History of Kumarakom

-This is an important pilgrim centre for the Hindus and Muslims.
+Erumely: This is an important pilgrimage centre for the Hindus and Muslims.
 Sree Dharmasastha Temple here is an ancient temple dedicated to Lord Ayyappa.
-Pilgrims going to Sabarimala alight here.

-50km from Kottayam, Aranmula is the site of the splendid Onam festival boat races, usually in early September.
+Aranmula: It is the site of the splendid Onam festival boat races, usually held in early September.
 These races unlike the more sporting Nehru Trophy race at Alappuzha in August are essentially religious, based on a temple festival.
 Caparisoned elephants with beaded umbrellas, processions of decorated floats, and highly ornate boats make this a lovely event to witness.
 Aranmula is also the centre of bell metal mirror crafts.

-Vagamon, 64 km from Kottayam and 34 km from Pala, situated at an elevation of 1100 meters above sea level is a trekker's paradise.
+Vagamon: Situated at an elevation of 1100 meters above sea level is a trekker's paradise.
 It is an ideal tourist spot surrounded by the greenery of tea gardens, beautiful meadows and valleys.
-Other attractions: Thangal Para, Indo-Swiss project, Kurisumala Ashram.

-40km from Kottayam, famous for the Shiva Temple.
+Vaikom: It is famous for the Shiva Temple.
 The festival in November-December, last for 12 days and the 'Panchavadyam' is an important musical performance.

-The nearest airport is Cochin, which is 80 kms away and Kottayam, 16 Km away, is the nearest railway head, which is well connected by trains from all major cities in India.
+The nearest airport is at Kochi, which is 80 kilometres away and the nearest railway head is Kottayam which is 16 kilometres away, which is well connected by trains from all major cities in India.
 It is easily accessible by road also.